|

 Inside many things can be recalled at will, but feelings usually

-only indirectly be recalling the circumstances in which they
+only indirectly by recalling the circumstances under which they

 previously occurred.
 Conscious thinking as well as changing